skills/.github/profile/README.md

 <img src=https://user-images.githubusercontent.com/1221423/156894097-ff2d6566-7b6a-4488-950e-f4ebe990965a.svg width=200 align=right>

-_Learn new skills by completing realistic projects in your own GitHub repository._
+_Learn new skills by completing realistic projects right in GitHub._

 - **Learning should be fun**: There are no simulations or boring tutorials here, just hands-on lessons created by GitHub and taught with GitHub Actions.
 - **Real projects**: Learn new skills while working in your own copy of a real project.